Home » Indian Polity » Indra Sawhney Case

 Indra Sawhney vs Union of India SC Judgement

-The major verdict was written by Justice B.P.
-Jeevan Reddy on behalf of himself and three of his brother judges, M.H.
-Kania J., M.N.
-Venkatachaliah J., and A.M.
-Ahmadi J. Justices P.B.
-Sawant and S. Ratnavel Pandian wrote concurring opinions.
-The dissenting view was offered by Justices Dr. T.K.
+The main verdict was written by Justice B.P.
+Jeevan Reddy, along with Justices M.H.
+Kania, M.N.
+Venkatachaliah, and A.M.
+Ahmadi.
+Justices P.B.
+Sawant and S. Ratnavel Pandian agreed with the decision, while Justices Dr. T.K.
 Thommen, Kuldip Singh, and R.M.
-Sahai.
-This made up the majority decision.
-Therefore, subject to a few restrictions, the P.V.
-Narasimha Rao government’s decision to implement a 27 per cent quota for SEBCs based on the Mandal Commission Report was affirmed by a 6:3 majority ruling by the 9 bench judges and is portrayed as follows:
+Sahai offered dissenting opinions.
+In a 6:3 majority ruling, the Supreme Court upheld the P.V.
+Narasimha Rao government’s decision to implement a 27% quota for SEBCs based on the Mandal Commission Report, with some restrictions.

 • Scope & Extent of Articles 16(1) and 16(4): Supreme Court held that Article 16(4) is not an exception to Article 16(1) and it must be read along in the harmony with Article 16(1).